Montenegrinization: Development

 After the liberation of the country in the fall of 1944 and the creation of the People's Republic of Montenegro as a federal unit within the new Yugoslavia (1945), the communist regime formalized a special Montenegrin nation, laying the groundwork for organized Montenegrinization.
 During the first post-war years, one of the most prominent proponents of such a policy was the Montenegrin communist Milovan Djilas, whose views became the backbone of the official party and state policy.

-The party's guidelines were additionally shaped in the form of purposeful construction of Montenegrin's " national " history, and this complex task was entrusted to historian Jagoš Jovanović, who in 1947. published an extensive work entitled: The creation of the Montenegrin state and the development of Montenegrin nationality: History of Montenegro from the beginning of the VIII century to 1918.
+The party's guidelines were additionally shaped in the form of purposeful construction of Montenegrin's " national " history, and this complex task was entrusted to historian Jagoš Jovanović, who in 1947. published an extensive work titled: The Creation of the Montenegrin State and the Development of Montenegrin Nationality: History of Montenegro from the Beginning of the Eighth century to 1918.
 The appearance of this work, which was commissioned by the party and state apparatus, laid the foundation for the accelerated Montenegrinization of the entire regional history.

 Forced Montenegrinization, which covered all areas of social life between 1944 and 1948, reached its peak during the first post-war census, which was conducted in March 1948.
-Official census results showed Montenegro as the most ethnically homogeneous federal unit, with over 90% of ethnic Montenegrins in relation to the total population, which caused disbelief among experts and the general public. the entire census material was destroyed in the paper processing plants shortly after the "processing".
+Official census results showed Montenegro as the most ethnically homogeneous federal unit, with over 90% of ethnic Montenegrins about the total population, which caused disbelief among experts and the general public.
+The entire census material was destroyed in the paper processing plants shortly after the "processing".
 Although Montenegrinization was carried out with the use of all means, the communist regime did not approach the officialization of the special Montenegrin language but based the language norm on the construction of the general Serbo-Croatian language.

 After the disintegration of Yugoslavia and the change of the socio-political system, there was a partial and temporary turn in the attitude of the state authorities towards the conduct of national policy, so that the new Constitution of the Republic of Montenegro from 1992 stated: the language of Ijekavian pronunciation (Art.
 9).
 However, after the creation of the State Union of Serbia and Montenegro (2003) and the subsequent declaration of independence of Montenegro (2006), the process of Montenegrinization took on the characteristics of official state policy, which has since been implemented in all areas of social, political and cultural of life.
 When a new one was adopted in 2007 The Constitution of the Republic of Montenegro, the provision on the official language was changed so that the Serbian language was replaced by the Montenegrin language (Article 13).
 Specific forms of religious Montenegrinization are reflected in the attempt to create a special Montenegrin Orthodox Church and even a special Montenegrin Catholic Church.